draperlaboratory/VaderModularFuzzer/docs/configuration.md

 Usage: An optional list of submodules for a particular module.
 The module must be a submodule of the specified "controller" module or have parent modules that are children of the "controller" module.
 If the module was declared with an "id" then "<className or ID>" will be replaced by the id.
 Otherwise, "<className or ID>" will be the classname of the module.

-Each submodule must contain a "className" and may optionally contain an "id".
+Submodules can be listed individually or using a reusable list of modules called a ["classSet"](#vmfClassSet).
+To list submodules individually, provide a "className" for each module (and  optionally provide an "id").

 ## <a id="vmfDistributed"></a>Section: `vmfDistributed`